nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/2/main.rs:factory_bind}}
 ```

-We only want single items to be selectable so we choose [`SingleSelection`](../docs/gtk4/struct.SingleSelection.html).
+We only want single items to be selectable, so we choose [`SingleSelection`](../docs/gtk4/struct.SingleSelection.html).
 The other options would have been [`MultiSelection`](../docs/gtk4/struct.MultiSelection.html) or [`NoSelection`](../docs/gtk4/struct.NoSelection.html).
 Then we pass the model and the factory to the [`ListView`](../git/docs/gtk4/struct.ListView.html).